Federal Railroad Administration (FRA), Department of Transportation.

 Florida has historically experienced major population, employment, and tourism growth, which is expected to continue in the coming decades.
 Florida's travelers are subject to chronic congestion and delays due to inadequate roadway capacity.
 The limited capacity results in higher road maintenance costs, increased fuel consumption, greater emissions and increased traffic incidents stemming from the high traffic volume.
 Significant roadway expansion along the I-95 corridor would be expected to cause a large number of displacements and other substantial environmental impacts while failing to provide an alternative to automobile travel.

 As an alternative to additional highway development, this Project would help meet the existing need and demand for safe, convenient, and reliable transportation through the development of a privately-owned, operated and maintained intercity passenger rail service between four stations in Orlando, West Palm Beach, Fort Lauderdale, and Miami.
-Development of passenger rail will also support economic development by generating new revenue and creating jobs and fulfill several public policy objectives concerning the environment.
+Development of passenger rail will also support economic development by generating new revenue and creating Start Printed Page 22364jobs and fulfill several public policy objectives concerning the environment.

 AAF is a subsidiary of Florida East Coast Industries, Inc. (FECI), which is a transportation, infrastructure and commercial real estate company based in Coral Gables, Florida.
 Florida East Coast Railway, L.L.C.
 (FECR), an affiliate of FECI, owns the right-of-way and existing railroad infrastructure within the corridor between Miami and Jacksonville, over which FECR operates a freight rail service (FEC Corridor).
 AAF has an exclusive, perpetual easement granted by FECR whereby AAF may develop and operate the proposed passenger service within the FEC Corridor.
 AAF will operate the proposed passenger rail service within the FEC Corridor in coordination with FECR's continued freight service.
 AAF is working to secure access to use the right-of-way of State Road 528 between Cocoa and MCO through a combination of passenger rail leases and easements.